WHAT IS ROTC?

 - Receive an allocation slot in the Professional Officer Course

-- You must be a US citizen before entry into the Professional Officer Course
+- Must be a U.S. citizen prior to entry into the Professional Officer Course

-If you are a motivated student in high school or college, then you may be just the kind of person our Nation's Air Force is looking for!
-You may be asking yourself, "What is Air Force ROTC and what does it have to offer me?"
+If you are a motivated student in high school or college, then you may be just the kind of person we're looking for!
+You may be asking yourself, "What is Air Force ROTC, and what does it have to offer me?"

-Air Force ROTC.
-(Reserve Officer Training Corps) prepares students for careers as Air Force Officers through a college level curriculum.
-It is an educational program that prepares men and women to become future leaders of the United States Air Force while completing their degrees.
+Air Force ROTC (Reserve Officer Training Corps) prepares students for careers as Air and Space Force Officers through a college-level curriculum.
+It is an educational program that prepares men and women to become future leaders of the United States Air and Space Forces while completing their degrees.

 Air Force ROTC